geopal-solutions/general-pattern/README.md

 #  Requirements and installation

 General Pattern requires PHP version `5.3` or greater.
 (PHP `5.4` is highly recommended.)
+You will also need to have [composer](http://getcomposer.org) installed on your machine.

-To install, simply download the files or clone this repo.
+To install, simply download the files or clone this repo, then run `php composer.phar dump-autoload` to generate the class autoloader.

 # How to set up